 - Freezer friendly?
 I wouldn’t recommend it.
 The veggies are best just after cooking or gently reheated the day after.

-- There are many ways to change-up the recipe using veggies on hand or those that are in season.
+- There are many ways to change-up this cauliflower stir fry using veggies on hand or those that are in season.
 I love adding a cup of shredded cabbage in place of broccoli or frozen peas in place of snow or snap peas… bean sprouts, carrots…

 - Don’t throw out those broccoli stems!
-Shred it and include it in cole slaw or broccoli slaw.
+Shred it in a food processor and include it in cole slaw or broccoli slaw.

 - Liquid Aminos: I use it in place of fish/oyster sauce in my Asian cooking.
 It tastes similar to Tamari, but perhaps teases out more of that umami flavor in Thai recipes without using fish/oyster sauce.

-- Thai Vegetable Fried Rice with Cashews is vegetarian and vegan friendly; a fried egg or prepared tofu is a delicious addition to this recipe.
+- Cauliflower fried rice is vegetarian and vegan friendly; a fried egg or prepared tofu is a delicious addition to this recipe.

 - Looking for more information on cauliflower rice?
 Denise has a How to Make Cauliflower Rice tutorial.